-Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning sales strategy.
+Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning strategy.

 It is only in recent decades that sales strategy has become common parlence in relation to competitive sales opportunities.
 Dictionary definitions still associate the term 'strategy' with military conquests.